ponylang/ponyc/README.md

 Refer to your compiler documentation for the plugin to use in your case.

 LTO is enabled by default on OSX.

+## VirtualBox

+Pony binaries can trigger illegal instruction errors under VirtualBox 4.x, for at least the x86_64 platform and possibly others.

+Use VirtualBox 5.x to avoid possible problems.